seancorfield/dot-clojure/README.md

 * `:nrepl/old` -- pulls in the latest stable release of [org.clojure/tools.nrepl](https://github.com/clojure/tools.nrepl) and starts an nREPL server on port 60606; this is provided to support legacy tooling
 * `:socket` -- starts a Socket REPL on port 50505; can be combined with other aliases since this is just a JVM option
 * `:socket-rebl` -- starts a Socket REPL on port 50123; assumes you have Cognitect's REBL on your classpath (see `:rebl` below); everything sent to this Socket REPL will also be `submit`ted to the REBL
-* `:socket-zero` -- starts a Socket REPL on an available and displays the selected port number (using a `-e` option); if you want to start a REPL as well, you will need to specify the `-r` option: `clj -A:socket-zero -r`
+* `:socket-zero` -- starts a Socket REPL on an available and displays the selected port number (using a `-e` option); if you want to start a REPL as well, you will need to specify the `-r` option: `clj -M:socket-zero -r`
 * `:prepl` -- starts a Socket pREPL on port 40404; can be combined with other aliases since this is just a JVM option; requires a recent Clojure 1.10 build!
 * `:rebel` -- starts a [Rebel Readline](https://github.com/bhauman/rebel-readline) REPL